 Worse yet, many brokers don’t have written policies regarding deposits, cancellations, and refunds, and if they do, they often keep them out of sight.

-Movers and brokers that intentionally bilk unsuspecting customers out of deposits are collectively referred to as “deposit mills,” and many make significant portions of their annual revenue from this dishonest practice.
+Movers and brokers who intentionally bilk unsuspecting customers out of deposits are collectively called “deposit mills.”
+Many make significant portions of their annual revenue from this dishonest practice.

-Before the new rule changes, orders for service were among the most important of all moving documents.
-After June 27 they’re no longer required on interstate household goods moves.
+Before June 2022, orders for service were among the most essential moving documents.
+They’re now no longer required on interstate household goods moves.

 Bills of lading are king

 Bills of lading are legal documents issued by carriers (movers and brokers) to shippers (customers).
-New FMCSA rules require that bills of lading include all relevant move information, excluding that which remains undetermined like actual shipment weight.
+FMCSA rules now require that bills of lading include all relevant move information, excluding that which remains undetermined, like actual shipment weight.

 Customers have the right to cancel their moves